koh-sh/cv/index.md

 # SUMMARY

-System Administrator with 5+ years of experience in Linux system operation.
-Skilled at managing servers and system monitoring.
-Especially good at automating various tasks with tools like Ansible, CircleCI or scripts.
+I have been working as Site Reliability Engineer for a year.
+Before that, I worked as Linux System Administrator for 5+ years.
+Skilled at automating delivery processes or toils, and system monitoring.

 # CAREER HISTORY